Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 **Example**:
-`chmod 700` gives read, write and execute permissions to the user `chmod 764` gives read, write and execute permissions to the user; read and write permission to the group; and read permission
+`chmod 700` gives read, write and execute permissions to the user `chmod 764` gives read, write and execute permissions to the user; read and write permission to the group; and read permission to others